Trakia Economic Zone

 Trakia Economic Zone (TEZ) in Plovdiv is an industrial and commercial area and one of the biggest economic projects in Bulgaria.
 It includes six major industrial zones in the region of Plovdiv with a total area of 1070 ha of which 325 ha, is occupied.
 More than 200 Bulgarian and multinational companies operate in TEZ, employing over 45,000 people.

 Since 1995, TEZ has attracted over EUR 1.1 billion of fixed-capital investments.
-Thanks to the achievements of Trakia Economic Zone, the city of Plovdiv has ranked amongst the top three in the category "FDI strategy" in the ranking “European cities of the future 2018/2019 (Top 10 Small European cities of the Future 2018/2019)” of the renowned British edition Financial Times.
-It is located 2 km from the City Center of Plovdiv, and the region occupies third place in the ranking of the global media.
+Thanks to the achievements of Trakia Economic Zone, the city of Plovdiv has ranked amongst the top three in the category "FDI strategy" in the ranking “European cities of the future 2018/2019 (Top 10 Small European cities of the Future 2018/2019)” of the Financial Times.
+It is located 2 km from the City Center of Plovdiv.

 Industrial zones in Plovdiv City

 Plovdiv consists of six industrial zones.

 Maritsa Commercial and Industrial Zone

-Industrial Zone Maritza is located in Plovdiv region, within the territory of Maritza municipality and comprises parts of three villages, namely Radinovo, Tzaratzovo and Benkovski.
+Industrial Zone Maritza is located in Plovdiv Province, within the territory of Maritsa Municipality and comprises parts of three villages, namely Radinovo, Tsaratsovo and Benkovski.

-The area's development started at the end of the 1990s, with a number of industrial facilities of foreign investors, such as Ferrerro, Liebherr, and Socotab, getting off the ground.
-Nowadays, the zone covers approximately 500,000 m2 and is the long-term home for more than 30 of the largest industrial and logistic companies in the country.
+The area's development started at the end of the 1990s, with a number of industrial facilities of foreign investors, such as Liebherr, Ferrerro, and Socotab, getting off the ground.
+The zone has grown to cover approximately 500,000 m2 and is the long-term home for more than 30 of the largest industrial and logistic companies in the country.

-The successful development of Industrial Zone Maritza is due to the excellent infrastructure and the important international roads in proximity, including the Trakia highway (A1) to Sofia, Bourgas, and the Middle East and the well-developed road to Smolyan and Karlovo.
-In addition, the railway line Plovdiv – Panagurishte passes through the zone.
+The successful development of Industrial Zone Maritza is due to the excellent infrastructure and the important international roads in proximity, including the Trakia motorway (A1) to Sofia, Burgas, and the Middle East and the important second class II-64 road Plovdiv–Karlovo, which continues as the second class II-86 road south of Plovdiv, leading to Smolyan and the Bulgaria–Greece border.
+In addition, the railway line Plovdiv–Panagyurishte passes through the zone.
 The proximity to Plovdiv (6 km), the second largest city in Bulgaria, provides the necessary human resources for the activities of the companies in the zone.
 The connection with the central gas pipeline for South Bulgaria and the constructed 110 kV electrical substation provides the energy security of the companies.
-Industrial Zone Maritza is located in Plovdiv region, within the territory of Maritza municipality and comprises parts of three villages, namely Radinovo, Tzaratzovo and Benkovski.